treasure-data/treasure-boxes/scenarios/marketo_daily_load/README.md

     $ td wf start td_load_example daily_load --session now

 Before you trigger, confirm whether there is a target database and tables.

+After the table schema is created, the following operations are required.

+1 - Remove rnk column from xxx_dedup.
+2 - Turn off `include v column` and `auto schema update` in xxx_dedup.

 # Next Step